JacquesDeclercq/US-Income/README.md

 ## Conclusion
 I'v kept the Train & Test set seperated, to make sure I don't cause a overfitting problem from the get-go.
+The OHE dataset/test didn't bring any better score.
 To avoid over-fitting in random forest, the main thing you need to do is optimize a tuning parameter that governs the number of features that are randomly chosen to grow each tree from the bootstrapped data.
 Typically, you do this via 𝑘-fold cross-validation, where 𝑘={5,10}, and choose the tuning parameter that minimizes test sample prediction error.
 In addition, growing a larger forest will improve predictive accuracy, although there are usually diminishing returns once you get up to several hundreds of trees.

 ## Contributing